HonzaCuhel/dtu_mlops_project/reports/README.md

 >
 > Answer:

---- question 8 fill here ---
+We reached a 95% code coverage with our tests.
+This number doesn’t take into account the scripts for data processing and model evaluation.
+The data processing script is not run regularly, so we focus on testing the format of the actual version-controlled data files.
+The evaluation script is run in a different workflow to automatically asses model performance, and we do not deem it necessary to create extra unit tests for it.
+Our least covered file is `predict_model.py` with 79% coverage, because we only test the predict function and not the main loop, which just keeps calling the function for incomming user inputs.
+We are thus satisfied with the coverage we currently achieve.

 ### Question 9

-> **Did you workflow include using branches and pull requests?
+> **Did your workflow include using branches and pull requests?
 If yes, explain how.
 If not, explain how branches and**
 > **pull request can help improve version control.**
 >
 > Answer length: 100-200 words.